lzk2211/OPT-SAR-Registration-script/README.md

 This is a script for registering Optical (OPT) and Synthetic Aperture Radar (SAR) images.

+## 📁 Directory Structure

+Please make sure your files are organized in the following structure before using the script:

+dataset/
+|
+├── OPT/     # Folder containing the optical images
+|   ├──
+|   └──
+├── SAR/     # Folder containing the SAR images
+|   ├──
+|   └──
+|   Label/   # Output folder for the registration results
+|   ├──
+└── └──

 ## 🚀 How to Run

 You have two options to run this script: